Week 9 NFL longshot parlay picks, player props, best bets from proven model

 SportsLine's computer simulation model has locked in a $10 5-leg NFL Week 9 parlay that pays out almost $18,000

 The Week 9 NFL schedule features a compelling slate of matchups across the league, highlighted by several key games that could help shape the NFL playoff picture.
 The Indianapolis Colts are 3.5-point road favorites against the Pittsburgh Steelers in a matchup between potential AFC playoff teams, and the Buffalo Bills host the Kansas City Chiefs (-2) in another showdown between Josh Allen and Patrick Mahomes.
-'Sunday Night Football' features the Seattle Seahawks (-3) taking on the Washington Commanders, and the week wraps up with the Dallas Cowboys (-2.5) hosting the Arizona Cardinals on 'Monday Night Football.'
+'Sunday Night Football' features the Seattle Seahawks (-3) taking on the Washington Commanders, with Jayden Daniels returning, and the week wraps up with the Dallas Cowboys (-3) hosting the Arizona Cardinals on 'Monday Night Football.'

 Effectively building NFL parlay picks can pay off big in your NFL betting strategy.
 NFL parlays come with a much greater risk than straight bets, but they also carry the potential of a much bigger reward.
 Before making any Week 9 NFL picks and parlays, you need to see the Week 8 NFL longshot parlay from SportsLine's proven computer simulation model that pays out almost $18,000 on a $10 bet.